 Hi!
 I’m Adam.
-I like statistics; especially applied methods work for strategic decision making.
+I like statistics.
+Especially applied methods work for strategic decision making.

 I work on epidemic forecasting with the CDC’s Center for Forecasting and Outbreak Analytics.